 Regular exercise is crucial for kidney health.
 Exercise can help to lower blood pressure, reduce the risk of diabetes, and maintain a healthy weight.
 Lack of exercise can increase the risk of kidney damage.
 Aim to exercise for at least 30 minutes a day, five days a week.

 Carefully managing your kidneys is necessary for overall health and well-being.
 By avoiding habits that harm your kidneys and adopting healthy habits, you can reduce the risk of kidney damage.
 If you experience any symptoms of kidney damage, such as blood in the urine, swelling in the legs, or difficulty urinating, seek medical attention immediately.
-Remember to consult the best kidney doctors regularly for check-ups and to maintain good kidney health.
+Remember to consult the best kidney doctors from top hospital in Delhi regularly for check-ups and to maintain good kidney health.